-I wanted to make the world famous madeleines for ages now, but there was one thing stopping me -> lack of that traditional madeleine mold.
-But, just recently I've finally treated myself to one!
+I wanted to make the world famous madeleines for ages now, but there was one thing stopping me -> lack of that traditional madeleine mould.
+Just recently I've finally treated myself to one!
 I just wish I've done it earlier...

-First attempt ended... in total failure :( I used Trish Desein's recipe which resulted in "madeleine pancakes", which even tasted quite OK, but that's where all the positives end...
+First attempt ended... in total failure :( the trial resulted in "madeleine pancakes", which even tasted quite OK, but that's where all the positives ended...
 Didn't give up and within a week decided to try again.
 The result -> little crispy/crunchy on the outside and so soft and crumbly inside.
-Proper tasting AND looking French madeleins!
-A success.
+Proper tasting AND looking French madeleines.
+A success!

 How to make it...

 - 1 cup all-purpose or spelt flour or gluten-free flour